-We buy houses in New Haven CT and we know the process regarding house foreclosures very well including the nightmares that go with it.
+We buy houses in New Haven Connecticut and we know the process regarding house foreclosures very well including the nightmares that go with it.
 As Connecticut home buyers, understanding the foreclosure process in New Haven CT is an important part of navigating your own home foreclosure.

 Before we dive in…

 Foreclosure is the legal process that lenders use to take back property securing a loan, generally after the borrower stops making payments.
 Foreclosure is no fun.
 But just know that it’s not the end of the world.
 When you know how foreclosure in Connecticut works… it arms you with the knowledge to make sure you navigate it well and come out the other end as well as possible.

 The Basic Stages Of A Foreclosure In New Haven CT